Jovany Campusano

-Jovany Alberto Campusano Villega (born 11 January 1993) is a Chilean footballer who currently plays for Primera División de Chile club Club Universidad de Chile as an defensive midfielder.
+Jovany Alberto Campusano Villega (born 11 January 1993) is a Chilean footballer who plays as a left-back or defensive midfielder.

 Career

-Club career

 Campusano started his football career at the local professional of his city Deportes La Serena, joining to the youth ranks in 2007, aged 14.
 He finally, three years later, was promoted to the first adult team for the 2011 season and his professional debut came on 17 April of the same year in a 3–1 home victory over Santiago Wanderers at La Portada Stadium, playing just 11 minutes of that match for then play for first time in his career, the full 90 minutes, in a match against Universidad Católica.

+In 2020, he switched to Ñublense, playing for them until December 2023.